Munich: Munich Central Train Station

+Intercity-Express (ICE) and EuroCity-Express (ECE; Munich–Bregenz–Zurich) trains – and starting in 2026 also TGV trains (Munich–Paris) – stop at Munich Central Train Station.
+InterCity (IC) and EuroCity (EC) trains to destinations east of Munich also stop at the München Ost railway station.
+Munich is connected to Nuremberg via Ingolstadt by the Nuremberg–Munich high-speed railway and Berlin–Munich high-speed railway.

+The old air raid shelter next to platform 11 of Munich Central Train Station was an important distribution point for guest workers (Gastarbeiter) between 1960 and 1973.
+At peak more than 1,000 guest workers arrived per day, in total 1.8 million guest workers passed through Munich Central Train Station.

 Autobahns

-Munich is an integral part of the motorway network of southern Germany.
+Munich is an integral part of the Autobahn network of southern Germany.
 Motorways from Stuttgart (W), Nuremberg, Frankfurt and Berlin (N), Deggendorf and Passau (E), Salzburg and Innsbruck (SE), Garmisch Partenkirchen (S) and Lindau (SW) terminate at Munich, allowing direct access to the different parts of Germany, Austria and Italy.

-Traffic, however, is often very heavy in and around Munich.
-Traffic jams are commonplace during rush hour as well as at the beginning and end of major holidays in Germany.
-There are few "green waves" or roundabouts, and the city's prosperity often causes an abundance of obstructive construction sites.
-Other contributing factors are the extraordinarily high rates of car ownership per capita (multiple times that of Berlin), the city's historically grown and largely preserved centralised urban structure, which leads to a very high concentration of traffic in specific areas, and sometimes poor planning (for example bad traffic light synchronisation and a less than ideal ring road).
+Traffic is often very heavy in and around Munich.
+Traffic congestion are commonplace at the beginning and end of major Bavarian holidays.
+There are few "green waves" or roundabouts, and an abundance of construction sites.

+Munich has introduced an environmental zone and was among the first German cities to require a green sticker for vehicles, these are a requirement when entering the city or driving in the wider surrounding area.

 Air

 Munich International Airport

 Franz Josef Strauss International Airport (IATA: MUC, ICAO: EDDM) is the second-largest airport in Germany and seventh-largest in Europe after London Heathrow, Paris Charles de Gaulle, Frankfurt, Amsterdam, Madrid and Istanbul Atatürk.
 It is used by about 46 million passengers a year, and lies some 30 km north east of the city centre.
-It replaced the smaller Munich-Riem airport in 1992.
+It replaced the smaller Munich-Riem Airport in 1992.
 The airport can be reached by suburban train lines from the city.
 From the main railway station the journey takes 40–45 minutes.
-An express train will be added that will cut down travel time to 20–25 minutes with limited stops on dedicated tracks.
 A magnetic levitation train (called Transrapid), which was to have run at speeds of up to 400 km/h from the central station to the airport in a travel time of 10 minutes, had been approved, but was cancelled in March 2008 because of cost escalation and after heavy protests.
 Lufthansa opened its second hub at the airport when Terminal 2 was opened in 2003.